silnrsi/font-awami/documentation/source/about.md

 ## Supporting the project

 These fonts are provided at no cost; however, they are expensive to produce and maintain.
 Please consider donating to SIL’s font development efforts to support future development.
-Go to [SIL’s Give Direct page](https://give.sil.org/campaign/725115/donate). **Thank you!**
+Go to the [WSTech donation page](https://give.sil.org/campaign/725115/donate). **Thank you!**

 ## About SIL Global